vinodkd/guts/src/book/01_size.md

 		}
 		// SLOC: 5, Size: ?

+>> Note that I've included the _Source Lines of Code (SLOC)_ count along with the listing.
+I'll do that for all progams in this chapter with the intent of providing comparison to the new measure of size this chapter attempts to build.
+I have chosen SLOC as that is the most prevalent way of measuring code size, not in exclusion to the other measures listed above.

 So this is a program that weighs in at 5 SLOCs; but if we were to consider it as code instead of lines of text, what would its size be?

 Now, if you're not a Java person, you're likely to complain that I chose a bad language to start with; and I'd almost agree.
 There's actually only one line of code in there - the one that prints the message; everything else is ceremonial structure.
 However, it does help expose the fact that code written in any language eventually has some superstructure; and in that sense Java's requirement to expose such structure is more useful for our size-measuring purposes than other languages' "hiding" of such structure "under the carpet", so to speak.